 If there are witnesses, ask for their names and contact information, so the police or your lawyer may contact them, if necessary.

-If the driver was driving drunk or under the influence of drugs, he/she may be charged with a DUI or felony DUI, depending on the circumstances.
-If it’s the driver’s second or third DUI, they could be facing serious consequences.
+If the driver was driving drunk, impaired/intoxicated, or under the influence of drugs, he/she may be charged with impairment or felony DUI, depending on the circumstances.
+If it’s the driver’s second or third DUI, they could be facing serious consequences, especially if there is loss of life.

 Seek Medical Treatment for Your Injuries